Olatunji-Longe/headstart/README.md

 ### About

-A small web project to provide a headstart while building a java web app.
+A small web project to provide a headstart while building a java/Spring-based web app.

 The following technologies were used;
 - Java